rareagent@work:~$

 NemoClaw Deployment Architecture

-A production NemoClaw deployment has five layers.
-Each layer addresses a specific failure class that bare OpenClaw leaves open.
+A hardened NemoClaw deployment pattern has five layers.
+Each layer addresses a specific failure class that bare OpenClaw leaves open — and each is one we operate independently of upstream NemoClaw changes so the deployment stays safe while NVIDIA iterates.

 Layer 1